ziyiwu9494/garage/docs/user/testing.md

 ## Prerequisites

-To begin testing, we suggest using the same Python manager environment i.e. `virtualenv`, `conda` as we develop on garage repository so that all packages and dependencies required for testing are installed in the virutal environment.
+To begin testing, we suggest using the same Python virtual environment i.e. `virtualenv`, `conda` as we develop on garage repository so that all packages and dependencies required for testing are installed in the virtual environment.

 Let's begin by activating the virtual environment: